Legislators hope to fully fund Natural Resource Trust for first time since its inception

-But there’s one goal the program has never reached, according to Wyoming Wildlife and Natural Resource Trust Executive Director Bob Budd: being fully funded at a level of $200 million, as stipulated in state statute.
-If fully funded, the trust fund would generate $8 to $10 million annually to be used on projects across the state, according to Budd.
+But there’s one goal the program has never reached, according to Wyoming Wildlife and Natural Resource Trust Executive Director Bob Budd: being fully funded at a level of $200 million, as stipulated by state statute.
+If fully funded, the trust fund would generate $8 to $10 million annually to be used on projects across the state, Budd said.

 Currently, the trust fund sits at $115 million, according to Budd.
 But a one-time influx of funds into the state, courtesy of federal COVID-19 relief funding, may allow the Legislature to provide an infusion of cash that will fully fund the trust fund for the first time in its existence.